Coaching Inn History

 Hotel, Catering & Leisure

 During its peak The Old Bell Hotel had 50+ hotel rooms and had 7 bars and restaurants on site.
 The building has had many uses over the years from a mail house to courtroom to doctors surgery.

 The Old Bell wasn’t just a coaching inn, it provided many essential services to the people of Derby.
 The Old Bell played host to a doctor’s surgery, courtroom and its cellars were even used as prison cells.
 Remnants of its past are dotted across the building with pathways and tunnels deep in the cellars that lead to various parts of the city.

 Over the centuries The Old Bell has played host to many visitors including Bonnie Prince Charlie’s army in 1745, which formed the Jacobite uprising to regain the British throne.
-They were billeted to the upper floors of the hotel ahead of their ill-fated march to London.
 In more recent history we have been visited by Sir Paul McCartney and John Lennon.

 Music has played an important part in The Old Bell’s past and the history of Derby.
 From afternoon concerts in the ballroom in 1775 to grooving the night away in the discotheque in 1975.

 In 2013 The Old Bell went through the largest renovation project in its history.
 Entrepreneur Paul Hurst worked with Derby City Council and English Heritage on a two-year project to restore the crumbling building.
 The Old Bell now has four function rooms, three bars and a restaurant, The Belfry Steakhouse on site.